Sha-Lab/FEAT/README.md

 - Package [tensorboardX](https://github.com/lanpa/tensorboardX)

-- Dataset: please download dataset and put images into the folder data/[name of dataset]/images
+- Dataset: please download dataset and put images into the folder data/[name of dataset, miniimagenet or cub]/images

 - Pre-trained weights: please download the [pre-trained weights]() of the encoder if needed